Professor of Pharmacology

 Jocelyn Brown, Lab Specialist.

 Igor Correia Rocha, Visiting Graduate student from the University of Sao Paulo

 Former lab members who left in the last few years:

-Veit Simon-Eckle, former post-doc now at the University of Tübingen
+Veit Simon-Eckle, former post-doc, Assistant Professor at the University of Tubingen

-Alex Shcheglovitov, former Post-doc, now at Stanford University
+Alex Shcheglovitov, former post-doc, Assistant Professor at the University of Utah.

-For a list of scientific contributions search Google Scholar: perez-reyes e
+For a complete list of scientific contributions see my verified profile on Google Scholar: perez-reyes e